Frequently Asked Report Card Questions

 What happened to the Protected Innocence Challenge?

 In 2020, we announced the release of our advanced legislative framework—the next step in state report cards!
 With the advanced framework, we shifted focus from criminal provisions to survivor-centered protections.
 All grades under the Protected Innocence Challenge remain the same as a separate project and can be viewed here.
-Learn more about our advanced framework here.
+Learn more about our advanced legislative framework here.

 Why did you change the legislative framework?

 After 9 years of grades under the Protected Innocence Challenge framework, we saw incredible growth across the nation!
-When we began that project, the average grade was an F, but by 2019 the majority of states have achieved an A or B grade and no states were failing.
+When we began that project, the average grade was an F, but, by 2019 the majority of states had achieved an A or B grade and no states were failing.
 During this timeframe, many states passed legislation focused on improving gaps in their criminal laws.
 However, a critical gap remained in states’ progress on enacting laws that improved victim protections.
-Our advanced framework shifts its perspective to highlight survivor-centered reforms that ensure victims are supported, vulnerable children and youth are protected, and prevention is prioritized.
-We are optimistic that states will raise their grade just as they did with our first grading project, the Protected Innocence Challenge!
+Our advanced legislative framework shifts its perspective to highlight survivor-centered reforms that ensure victims are supported, vulnerable children and youth are protected, and prevention is prioritized.
+We are optimistic that states will raise their grades just as they did with our first grading project, the Protected Innocence Challenge!

 How are states graded?